 The irony, of course, is that you can almost swim from the coast of England to the Netherlands, which is the No. 2 food exporter in the world.
 How badly does the Netherlands need the UK?
 Try, not at all if that means tariffs.
 There are still 27 countries in the EU.
 And Britain still has to import food from somewhere.

 • Brits are about to become poorer.
 Honda and other companies have long warned that if there’s a hard Brexit, they’re out of here.
-Last month, auto industry insiders warned the industry could go “extinct” after Brexit.
-In April, British manufacturing had its worst month in five years while that most English of all car companies, Land Rover, announced plans to move some production to Slovakia.
+Several auto industry insiders warned the industry could go “extinct” after Brexit.
+Last April, British manufacturing had its worst month in five years while that most English of all car companies, Land Rover, announced plans to move some production to Slovakia.
 Worst of all, it appears EU rules dictate that when assembling vehicles, at least 55 percent of parts must come from inside the EU, which could mean suppliers in the UK would be cut out.

 Do we think all of this will happen?
 It depends.